calciu/COVID19-LockdownFr/README.md

 For the associated research paper see https://arxiv.org/abs/2005.05075

-The repository contains an ongoing collection of tweets IDs associated with the lockdown period due to the coronavirus COVID-19 (SARS-CoV-2), that started in France on March 17, 2020.
+This repository contains an ongoing collection of tweets IDs associated with the lockdown period due to the coronavirus COVID-19 (SARS-CoV-2), that started in France on March 17, 2020.

 We used the Twitter’s search API to gather on a daily basis Tweets defined by  hashtags #confinementJour1 to #confinementJour_n (that is LockdownDay1 to n).